prajwalthakur/CppRoboPlan-Public/README.md

 ![CoverImage](assets/images/coverImage.png)
 CppRoboPlan is a modern **C++ educational motion planning** library designed for robotic manipulator applications.

+It is authored and maintained by [Prajwal Thakur](https://github.com/prajwalthakur).

 It provides fundamental tools for building planning pipelines, including configuration space modeling, collision checking, and both roadmap- and sampling-based planners.

 The goal of CppRoboPlan is to offer a fast, modular, and lightweight educational and prototyping alternative to existing robotics planning frameworks, written entirely in C++ with CMake-based builds.